-The use of non-stick cookware in the United States spread like wildfire following its introduction to the market by DuPont in 1945.
+The use of non-stick cookware has spread like wildfire following its introduction to the market by DuPont in 1945.
 And with its introduction both the professional chef and home cook are able to cook foods, that would normally stick to the pan, without any problems.

 It should be noted that the term “non-stick” can be applied with different meanings.
 Some refer to the non-stick qualities of cookware materials like iron or stainless steel.
 Here, though, it is being used to describe Teflon or other PTFE coatings.

 And, there have been advancements.
 The 1980s saw the introduction of ceramic-based non-stick surfaces that have been infused with everything from titanium to diamonds to increase its strength.
 But, they still fall within the non-stick class of cookware.

 Non-stick cookware is everywhere.
 It would not be far-fetched to guess that there is at least one piece of non-stick cookware in almost every kitchen today.
 It is the go-to cookware for nearly every cooking demographic in the country, whether you’re an amateur or pro, young or old, on a budget or in the money.